alexkarezin/jabref-wiki/Translating-JabRef-Interface.md

   * `JabRef_xx.properties`: main translation file
   * `Menu_xx.properties`: translation of menu items, marked up for mnemonic keys

-Additionally, the repository <https://github.com/JabRef/help.jabref.org/> contains the help files in the various languages.
-They are in markdown format.

 ## Translation status (on August 25, 2016 - Branch `master`)

 #### Chinese (simplified)